pythonreactor/cpsc-449-assignment-1/README.md

 Inventory is currently the only service with an RQ worker.
 The dashboard can be accessed by going to `http://localhost:8080/rq/inventory`.

-# Accessing an the Elasticsearch Index in the browser
+# Accessing an Elasticsearch Index in the browser

-Inventory is the only service currently utilizing Elasticsearch but the top-level index can be reached by going to `http://localhost:9200/inventory/_search?pretty`.
+Inventory is the only service currently utilizing Elasticsearch but the top-level index can be reached by going to `http://localhost:9200/<index_name>/_search?pretty`.

+For Inventory, it would be: `http://localhost:9200/inventory/_search?pretty`.

 # Running a Shell in the Docker Container